-Don't use this packet; instead, define a general set packet (see Section D.5 [General Query Packets], page 357).
+Don't use this packet; instead, define a general set packet (see Section D.5 [General Query Packets], page 362).

-'D' Detach GDB from the remote system.
-Sent to the remote target before GDB disconnects via the detach command.
+'D; pid' The first form of the packet is used to detach GDB from the remote system.
+It is sent to the remote target before GDB disconnects via the detach command.